NNNiv/monkeyType-Automation/README.md

 ```bash
 pip install selenium
 ```
-Also download [chromedriver](https://chromedriver.chromium.org/downloads) depending on your chrome version
+Also download [chromedriver](https://chromedriver.chromium.org/downloads) depending on your chrome version and extract the file